ba-st/Ansible/docs/PublishSubscribe.md

 ## Receiveing notifications

-This is the complete code for spawning a process that will pop up a toast notification on every log message received
+Here's the script to spawn a process that will pop up a toast notification on every log message received

 ```Smalltalk
 | connection channel result logger |